davidchatting/Approximate/README.md

 ## Author

-The Approximate library was created by David Chatting ([@davidchatting](https://twitter.com/davidchatting)) as part of the [Hack my House](http://davidchatting.com/hackmyhouse/) project.
+The Approximate library was created by David Chatting ([@davidchatting](https://twitter.com/davidchatting)) as part of the [A Network of One's Own](http://davidchatting.com/nooo/) project.
 Collaboration welcome - please contribute by raising issues and making pull requests via GitHub.
 This code is licensed under the [MIT License](LICENSE.txt).